ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Bug Busters, to fix the P2 Trigger issue, assign "Left Ctrl" to Trigger in app (it may be a bug of TeknoParrot, the P2 trigger key is Left Ctrl).

-For Silent Hill The Arcade, use FixSilentHillCodec.bat in game folder to install clvsd.ax, keep default resolution of 640x480.
+For Silent Hill The Arcade, use FixSilentHillCodec.bat in game folder to install clvsd.ax (follow your version's instructions if unavailable), keep default resolution of 640x480.

 For games like Castlevania and Wartran Troopers, the Coin key mapping may not work, try to check General - Freeplay in game settings.